otonielguajardo/jigsaw-minimal-template/README.md

 # Jigsaw Minimal Starter Template

-The cleanest way to start building a static site with Jigsaw.
+A clean slate to start building with Jigsaw.

 ## Installation